Homepage Astrology Blog Star Guide Horoscopes Love Horoscope TarotscopesSexuality Compatibility Astro Shop Guest Book

 The Zodiac

-the zodiac The Zodiac ("Circle of Animals") is the name given to the band of the ecliptic encircling the earth.
-It is like a belt in space, about 15 degrees wide, across which the planets move and form their geometrical relationships.
-The Zodiac forms the stellar backdrop for the apparent path of the Sun, called the plane of the ecliptic.
+The Zodiac ("Circle of Animals") is the name given to the band encircling the earth on either side of the ecliptic, the Sun's path.
+It is like a belt in space, about 15-18 degrees wide, across which the planets move and form their aspects, or geometrical relationships.
+The Zodiac forms the symbolic backdrop for the path of the Sun, called the plane of the ecliptic.

 The Signs of the Zodiac